-Six “suspects” apprehended in the Indian Ocean
+Six “suspects” arrested in the Indian Ocean

 (BRUSSELS2) The Spanish ship, Thunderbolt, which is taking part in the EUNAVFOR Atalanta operation, released on Friday (9 May) six Somali men who cannot really be said to be pirates but who cannot be said to be simple fishermen.